Main stories

 If this is accompanied by welfare payments to those on lower incomes, any gap between high and low income earners can be reduced.

-Income tax in the UK is mildly progressive, because:
+Income tax in the UK is mildly progressive and helps to redistribute income.
+This is because:

-4. Those on higher incomes pay tax on some of their income at a higher tax rate, such as 40%.
+3. Those on ‘higher incomes’ pay tax on some of their income at a higher tax rate, which is 40%.

-5. These tax bands help narrow the income gap between the well paid and poorly paid, or unemployed, and so help reduce inequality.
+These tax bands help narrow the income gap and so help reduce inequality.

 Regressive taxes